 The Order of the Arrow has more than 160,000 active members located in lodges affiliated with over 270 BSA local councils.
 As of August 2018, there is now an OA lodge in every council across the United States

-Beginning February 1, 2019, unit elections will be permitted in Scouts BSA, Venturing, and Sea Scout units.
-The new Order of the Arrow membership requirements are as follows:
+As of February 1, 2019, unit elections are permitted in Scouts BSA, Venturing, and Sea Scout units.
+The Order of the Arrow membership requirements are as follows:

 - Be a registered member of the Boy Scouts of America.

 - Have experienced 15 nights of camping while registered with a troop, crew, or ship within the two years immediately prior to the election.
 The 15 nights must include one, but no more than one, long-term camp consisting of at least five consecutive nights of overnight camping, approved and under the auspices and standards of the Boy Scouts of America.
 Only five nights of the long-term camp may be credited toward the 15-night camping requirement; the balance of the camping (10 nights) must be overnight, weekend, or other short-term camps of, at most, three nights each.
 Ship nights may be counted as camping for Sea Scouts.

 - At the time of their election, youth must be under the age of 21, and hold one of the following ranks corresponding to the type unit in which they are being considered for election: Scouts BSA First Class rank, the Venturing Discovery Award, or the Sea Scout Ordinary rank or higher, and following approval by the Scoutmaster, Crew Adviser or Sea Scout Skipper, be elected by the youth members of their unit.

 - Adults (age 21 or older) who meet the camping requirements may be selected following nomination to and approval by the lodge adult selection committee.

 While there are three levels of membership (called "honors") in the Order of the Arrow, all members—regardless of honor—are considered equal.